Editor's note: This post was originally written in 2017 and has since been refreshed for relevance and accuracy.

 Call to change the law

-The NSPCC has recently launched a campaign called to #Trustolead to change the legal loophole that not all those who work in positions of trust cannot be prosecuted.
+Last year, the NSPCC launched a campaign called to #Trustolead to change the legal loophole that not all those who work in positions of trust cannot be prosecuted.

 Chief Executive of the group Peter Wanless said it was “remarkable” that a range of roles of adults working with 16 and 17 year olds weren’t already included, “given the significant amount of responsibility, influence and authority” they have.